 Earlier, we mentioned how the best cover letters strike the perfect balance in their length.

-Our best tip for writing cover letters is to avoid any babble.
-Don't add fluff that fails to add anything of value.
-Not only are you wasting your time by writing it, but you're wasting the hiring manager's time, too.
+Our best tip for writing cover letters is to avoid adding fluff that fails to add value.
+Every line should highlight why you're the best fit for the role.

 2. Tailor it for the company and position you're applying for.